 Why not?
-Slugging creates an occlusive barrier which traps the moisture into the skin, but it does not allow the skin to "breathe".
+Slugging creates an occlusive barrier that traps the moisture in the skin, but it does not allow the skin to "breathe".
 Think of an occlusive barrier like Saran Wrap...it keeps what is on the inside from going out, but it also keeps what is on the outside from going in.

 In contrast, I also recommend slugging for my acne-prone clients who swim a lot as chlorine is a major acne trigger.
 So by slugging on top of the sunscreen, it doesn't allow the chlorine to come in contact with their skin, thus eliminating that trigger.

 In short, while this trendy skin technique is not something I would recommend on an ongoing basis, there is a time and place to "slug" - and it's when the skin is compromised and needs to be hydrated and healed.

 If you feel your moisture barrier is damaged, I first highly suggest you fill out our free check-in form to ensure slugging is right for your skin and get the exact steps you need to take.
 This is important since your Emme Diane skincare routine is customized for your skin, so there may be additional steps you will need to consider.

 A basic "slugging" skincare routine would look like this: